music-suite/music-suite/docs/src/User-Guide.md

 timeSignature (3/8) $ pseq [db,eb,f]
 ```

-We can also set the time signature for a specific time span using  @[timeSignatureDuring]
+We can also set the time signature for a specific time span using  @[timeSignatureDuring].
 Time signature changes will always force a new bar.

-Part-specific key signatures (save for transposing instruments) are not supported.

 ### Converting from one time signature to another